HumanSignal/label-studio/docs/source/templates/video_classification.md

 </View>
 ```

-Note: preview for this config uses another sample input data, so it won't display proper task with video.
+Note: preview for this config uses another sample input data, so it won't display the proper task with the video.